BackyardBrains/ComputationalSpikerBox/README.md

   - **Each student** can have their own CSBox (if resources allow) to dive deeper into computational models, sensor readings, and even machine learning.

 - **Educational Goals**
-  - Demonstrate how theoretical neuron equations (Morris–Lecar, Izhikevich) can be **interactively** explored.
+  - Demonstrate how theoretical neuron equations (Hodgkin-Huxley, Izhikevich) can be **interactively** explored.
   - Provide a **hands-on** introduction to **machine learning** classification, bridging neuroscience, electronics, and STEM.

 ---

 ## Repository Contents

-- **`CSBv1.ino`**
+- **`CSBv1.1.ino`**
-  *This is the latest, feature-complete release.* It implements the two main modes (Morris–Lecar for biophysical spiking, and Izhikevich + TinyML for the “Neuron Identification Game”) as described above.
+  *This is the latest, feature-complete release.* It implements the two main modes (Hodgkin-Huxley for biophysical spiking, and Izhikevich + TinyML for the “Neuron Identification Game”) as described above.

+- **`ei-empanada-arduino-1.0.X.zip`**
+  *This is the latest Machine Learning header.* Needed for Izhikevich model and Neuron guessing game

 - **`GGDemoX`**
   A previous demo-oriented codebase with “bells and whistles” used to showcase earlier features and prototypes.